 Vitamin E

-It is a fat-soluble vitamin, an essential ingredient in most skin care creams and ointments.
-The benefits include prevention of inflammation, promoting eye care, lowering the risk of cancer development, supporting the immune system and preventing coronary heart disease.
+It is a fat-soluble vitamin, an essential ingredient in most skincare creams and ointments.
+The benefits include prevention of inflammation, promoting eye care, lowering the risk of cancer development, supporting the immune system, and preventing coronary heart disease.

-Dietary sources – wheat germ oil, peanuts, soybean, sunflower, almonds, peanut butter, pumpkin, red bell pepper.
+Dietary sources – Almonds, pumpkin, red bell pepper.

 Vitamin E is to be taken with food due to its fat-soluble nature